 Introduction to customs classification training content:

-In this supply chain training, we will look at some introductory information related to customs classification.
+In this trade compliance training, we will look at some introductory information related to customs classification.

 Customs classification is the fact of determining in which category goods should be placed in relation to their customs clearance.
 Categorizing them is need for duties & tariff as well as trade rules, restrictions, quota and statistical purposes.